DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_rdm_terms.md

 ### Data archive
-Synonym: Data repository.
-On these pages and in the affiliated data management plan template, we use the term data archive for repositories.
+Synonym: Long-term data repository.
+On these pages and in the affiliated data management plan template, we use the term data archive for long-term repositories.

 > Archive (noun): Curated collection or repository containing physical or digital static records, objects, metadata and data deemed suitable for permanent retention, set up and managed to established standards and